pub struct Colour(pub u32);Expand description

 Create a new Colour, and then ensure that its inner value is equivalent to a specific RGB

-value, retrieved via Self::tuple
+value, retrieved via Self::tuple:

 use serenity::model::Colour;